HankB/polana-ansible/README.md

 rpool/var/log                   403M   276G      400M  /var/log
 ```

-Phase 2
+Phase 2 - first part

+The tested Debian inage does not include Python which is normally used by Ansible so the first stage in the target environment simply installs that.

+1. Update and upgrade packages.
-1. Install ZFS and copy/mount directories.
+1. Install Python.

+Phase 2 - second part

+This does the heavy lifting to prepare the environment including

-1. Install packages from repos.
+1. Install some useful packages from repos.
-1. Set hostname (if not previously done.)
+1. Set locale and timezone
-1. Add user (if not previously done.)
+1. Install ZFS and create desired filesystems (for user and Docker)
 1. Install Docker.
+1. Add user.
 1. Install Mosquitto, MariaDB and HASS Docker images. and backup data from other host.
 (And create any useful ZFS filesystems as needed.)
+(TODO?)
 1. Install Checkmk agent.
+(TODO)

 ## Status

 * `Read device information` results in `"ssd_info.stdout_lines": "VARIABLE IS NOT DEFINED!"` (At present not needed)
-* `second-boot-Debian.yml` is work in progress.
-Need to check for pool already imported before importing it.
+* Playbooks as presently coded are working.
+There is room for improvement.

+## TODO

+* Decide if a playbook or script is more suitable for migrating Docker containers from `polana` to `polana2`
+* Produce a playbook for typical user settings.
+* Disable root login?
+Need to be sure `sudo` is working.
+* Maybe I should versoin and release?

 ## Phase 1 - provision SSD

-***NOTE: Be absolutely certain that the correct SSD device is provided***
+***NOTE: Be absolutely certain that the correct SSD device is provided.
+(Yeah, I did.)***

 ### provision-Debian.yml